 Research Interests: African-American women artists, representations of Black women in American history, Black women in film, colorism, African-American quilt traditions, womanist new media praxis, womanist film, Black feminist theory, visual sociology, women in arts, Christian spirituality among African-American women and East Texas African-American women.

-Research Interests: women in Bollywood cinema, Hindu mythology and culture, representations of gendered violence in art, religions and cultural veiling, commodity, culture, and ethnic stereotyping and menstrual taboos and cultural restrictions.
+Research Interests: transnational feminism, women in Bollywood cinema, Hindu mythology and culture, representations of gendered violence in art, religions and cultural veiling, commodity, culture, and menstrual taboos and cultural restrictions.

 Paige Hoffmann holds a master’s in gender and women’s studies from University of Wisconsin, Madison.
 Her master’s thesis examined visual representations of disability building on Alison Kafer’s work on cyborgs and crip political action.